cloudb2/processus/README.md

 1. The ```testHandler.js``` (what you've been using for the demos)
 2. The ```shellHandler.js``` (A more useful task handler used to execute local shell commands)

-The interface for writtng a taskHandler is simple:
+The interface for writing a taskHandler is simple:
 ```
 module.exports = function(name, task, callback, logger){